getzep/docs.getzep.com/docs/sdk/search_query.md

 ## Maximal Marginal Relevance Re-Ranking

 Zep supports re-ranking search results using Maximal Marginal Relevance (MMR) over both chat history memory and document collections.

 Maximal Marginal Relevance (MMR) helps balance relevance and diversity in results returned during information retrieval, which is useful in vector similarity searches for Retrieval-Augmented Generation (RAG) type applications.

 A similarity search may return many highly ranked results that are very similar to each other.
 Since each subsequent result doesn't add much new information to a prompt, adding these may not be very useful.

 MMR helps to reduce redundancy in the results by re-ranking the results to promote diversity, with very similar results downranked in favor of different, but still relevant, results.

 ### How Zep's MMR Re-Ranking Works

 When you run a search re-ranked by MMR, Zep retrieves double the number of results, K, you requested.
 The entire resultset is then reranked using MMR, and the top K results are returned.

 If you request fewer than 10 results, Zep will return 10 results, but still return to you the top K results you requested.

 Zep's MMR algorithm is SIMD-hardware accelerated on `amd64` archicture CPUs, ensuring that MMR adds little overhead to your search.

 ### Constructing an MMR Re-Ranked Search Query

+#### Search over Chat History

+=== ":fontawesome-brands-python: Python"
+    ```python
+    from zep_python import (
+        MemorySearchPayload,
+        ZepClient,
+    )
+    search_payload = MemorySearchPayload(
+        text=query,
+        search_type="mmr",
+        mmr_lambda=0.5,
+    )

+    search_results = client.memory.search_memory(
+        session_id, search_payload, limit=3
+    )
+    ```
+=== ":simple-typescript: TypeScript"
+    ```typescript
+    import {
+      MemorySearchPayload,
+      ZepClient,
+    } from "@getzep/zep-js";

+    const searchPayload = new MemorySearchPayload({
+        text: searchText,
+        search_type: "mmr",
+        mmr_lambda: 0.6,
+    });
+    const searchResults = await client.memory.searchMemory(
+        sessionID,
+        searchPayload,
+        3,
+    );
+    ```

+#### Search over Document Collections

+=== ":fontawesome-brands-python: Python"
+    ```python
+    # This assumes you've created a collection and added documents to it
+    docs = collection.search(
+        text=query,
+        search_type="mmr",
+        mmr_lambda=0.5,
+        limit=3,
+    )
+    ```
+=== ":simple-typescript: TypeScript"
+    ```typescript
+    const mmrSearchQuery: ISearchQuery = {
+      text: query,
+      searchType: "mmr",
+      mmrLambda: 0.5,
+    };

+    // This assumes you've created a collection and added documents to it
+    const mmrSearchResults = await collection.search(mmrSearchQuery, 3);
+    ```

 ### LangChain and MMR

+#### Search over Chat History

+Zep's LangChain `ZepRetriever` supports MMR re-ranking of search results over historical chat messages.

 === ":parrot: :chains: LangChain.js"
     ```typescript title="Search relevant historical chat messages using MMR"